Renaissance Technologies LLC Sells 14,416 Shares of Village Super Market, Inc. (NASDAQ:VLGEA)

-Renaissance Technologies LLC reduced its position in shares of Village Super Market, Inc. (NASDAQ:VLGEA – Get Rating) by 2.1% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 683,184 shares of the company’s stock after selling 14,416 shares during the period.
-Renaissance Technologies LLC’s holdings in Village Super Market were worth $15,583,000 at the end of the most recent quarter.
+Renaissance Technologies LLC decreased its stake in Village Super Market, Inc. (NASDAQ:VLGEA – Get Rating) by 2.1% during the 2nd quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 683,184 shares of the company’s stock after selling 14,416 shares during the period.
+Renaissance Technologies LLC’s holdings in Village Super Market were worth $15,583,000 as of its most recent filing with the SEC.

-A number of other hedge funds have also recently made changes to their positions in the company.
-Amalgamated Bank bought a new stake in Village Super Market during the first quarter valued at $25,000.
-Lazard Asset Management LLC purchased a new stake in shares of Village Super Market in the 1st quarter valued at about $40,000.
-PNC Financial Services Group Inc. boosted its position in shares of Village Super Market by 29.2% during the 1st quarter.
-PNC Financial Services Group Inc. now owns 3,100 shares of the company’s stock valued at $76,000 after acquiring an additional 700 shares during the last quarter.
-Campbell & CO Investment Adviser LLC purchased a new position in shares of Village Super Market during the first quarter worth about $211,000.
-Finally, Ritholtz Wealth Management increased its position in shares of Village Super Market by 13.2% in the second quarter.
-Ritholtz Wealth Management now owns 10,581 shares of the company’s stock worth $241,000 after purchasing an additional 1,234 shares during the last quarter.
+Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
+Amalgamated Bank bought a new position in shares of Village Super Market during the 1st quarter worth $25,000.
+Lazard Asset Management LLC purchased a new position in shares of Village Super Market in the first quarter worth about $40,000.
+PNC Financial Services Group Inc. raised its position in shares of Village Super Market by 29.2% in the first quarter.
+PNC Financial Services Group Inc. now owns 3,100 shares of the company’s stock valued at $76,000 after purchasing an additional 700 shares during the period.
+Campbell & CO Investment Adviser LLC purchased a new stake in shares of Village Super Market during the 1st quarter valued at approximately $211,000.
+Finally, Ritholtz Wealth Management boosted its holdings in Village Super Market by 13.2% in the 2nd quarter.
+Ritholtz Wealth Management now owns 10,581 shares of the company’s stock worth $241,000 after buying an additional 1,234 shares during the period.
 42.68% of the stock is currently owned by hedge funds and other institutional investors.

+A number of equities research analysts have issued reports on the stock.
+StockNews.com raised shares of Village Super Market from a “buy” rating to a “strong-buy” rating in a report on Thursday, October 20th.
+TheStreet raised Village Super Market from a “c+” rating to a “b-” rating in a report on Tuesday, November 15th.

 Village Super Market Dividend Announcement

-The business also recently declared a quarterly dividend, which was paid on Thursday, October 27th.
-Investors of record on Thursday, October 6th were given a dividend of $0.25 per share.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, October 27th.
+Shareholders of record on Thursday, October 6th were paid a $0.25 dividend.
 The ex-dividend date of this dividend was Wednesday, October 5th.
-This represents a $1.00 annualized dividend and a yield of 4.15%.
-Village Super Market’s payout ratio is 47.62%.
+This represents a $1.00 dividend on an annualized basis and a yield of 4.15%.
+Village Super Market’s dividend payout ratio is currently 47.62%.

-Several equities research analysts have issued reports on the stock.
-StockNews.com upgraded shares of Village Super Market from a “buy” rating to a “strong-buy” rating in a research report on Thursday, October 20th.
-TheStreet raised Village Super Market from a “c+” rating to a “b-” rating in a research note on Tuesday, November 15th.

 Village Super Market, Inc operates a chain of supermarkets in the United States.
 It offers grocery, meat, produce, dairy, deli, seafood, prepared foods, bakery and frozen foods, health and beauty care, general merchandise, liquor, and pharmacy products through retail and online stores.
 The company operates a chain of 34 supermarkets under the ShopRite and Fairway banners in New Jersey, New York, Maryland, and Pennsylvania; and four the Gourmet Garage specialty markets in New York City.